Accounting & Finance

 Smaller Countries Also Suffer

 Even smaller countries such as New Zealand suffer from money laundering horrors, with an estimated $1B laundered through property sales every year.
-Even in such a small country, a vast amount of money exchange hands through the illicit purchase of property.
+Even in such a small country, a vast amount of money is exchanged through the illicit purchase of property.

 So What Can Be Done?